Mehous/TestingFramework_QL_UI/README.md

         npm start

-## How to add and use the TestingFramework QL module to test gestures?
+## How to Add and Use the TestingFramework QL Module for Gesture Recognition Testing?
 ### Configuring TestingFramework QL
-Use the TestingFramework QL GUI to modify the parameters of the testing.
+You can modify the testing parameters using the TestingFramework QL GUI.

-### Adding datasets to the testing module
+### Adding Datasets to the Testing Module

+### Retrieving Result Files
-### Retrieve results files in the folder ./json/results/
+You can find the result files in the folder ./json/results/.

 ## Useful repositories
-* [QuantumLeap](https://github.com/sluyters/QuantumLeap): a framework to add gestural support to an application.
+* [QuantumLeap](https://github.com/sluyters/QuantumLeap): This framework lets you add gestural support to an application.